astrotime/timenomad_app/collections/_posts/2019-07-05-gemstones-jewellery-sacred-geometry-circle.md

 ## Snowflake Obsidian — feline sophistication

 Seemingly simple yet perfectly blending with your outfit, snowflake obsidian evokes the feelings of a feline force inside each woman.
-This gemstone brings the sense of rhythm and movement, reminding us of white clouds moved by a gentle breeze across the moonlit sky.
+This gemstone brings the sense of rhythm and movement, reminiscent of white clouds moved by a gentle breeze across the moonlit sky.
 Snowflake obsidian conveys the powers of hidden that are attractive, alluring and dynamic.

 <div class="container post-pullout-box dark">
   <div class="row">